G1enB1and/gitbash-commands/git-commands.md

 than just this.

 `git log --oneline` will display just the first 7 digits of the SHA and the commits message on one line.

 `git log --stat` displays the files that have been changed in a commit and the number of lines that have been added or deleted.

+`git log -p` is a short form of --patch.
+It can be used to display the actual changes made to a file.

+the first line `diff --git a/file b/file` shows what file was changed. `a` is the original and `b` is the new. the `a` and `b` are not part of the path or name, they just indicate old and new.
+This is how you can tell if a file was renamed if `b/newname` is different from `a/oldname`.

+in the line `@@ -38,6 +38,11 @@`
+the `-` indicates the original file and `+` indicates the new changed file.
+`-38,6` indicates line number 38 and the following 6 lines of the original file. `+38,11` line 38 and the following 11 lines of the new changed file.
+11, from 6 means that 5 lines were added in this area.

 `git show` // displays information about the given commit by appending
 it's sha hash.